GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 66 b8 34 12 00
 ```

 `0x66` is operand-sized override prefix.
 Similar to the address-size override prefix, this prefic enables operand-size to be non-default.
 `0xb8` is one of the opcodes for _mov_.
 `0x1234` is the value to be stores in register _eax_.

+&nbsp;

 ### 4.6 Understand an instruction in detail.